tytydraco/yessleep/out/Last_Halloween_I_almost_slept_with_an_Incubus_Part_12.md

 Before I could stand back up, the shriveled woman suddenly lunged at me, grabbing me by the ankle.
 My first instinct was to pull away, but her grip held surprisingly strong, despite the horrible pop that came from her shoulder.

 Her face was difficult to look at.
 It was so gaunt that I could actually see the shape of her teeth through her cheeks.
-Her mouth was too dry to speak, so instead she placed the finger of her other hand to what remained of her lips.
+She placed the finger of her other hand to what remained of her lips.
 Then, she pointed towards the bottom drawer of the nightstand.
 With tears welling up in my eyes from fear, I gave a nod and gingerly opened it.
 In it was a gun.

 I clutched it against my bare chest, feeling its weight, then checked the magazine.
 It had all its rounds.
 I pushed it back in with shaking hands, pulled the slide, and finally released the safety.
 One of the first things I did when I came to the US was visit my local shooting range.
 It was just for fun; I never thought I'd actually have to put what I learned there into practice.